 BAG OF BONES

-When START FROM THE DARK was really something new from you guys.
-It was dark and heavy album but the latest one BAG OF BONES goes directly back to the 70’s.
-If you ask me, at times it sounds like an early Whitesnake?
+When START FROM THE DARK was really something new from you guys, it was a dark and heavy album, but the latest one, BAG OF BONES, goes directly back to the ’70s.
+If you ask me, at times, it sounds like an early Whitesnake?

-It does sound that it’s like an album what you guys have always wanted to make.
-But would it have been possible for you to make album like BAG OF BONES in the 80s even if you would have wanted to?
+It does sound that it’s like an album that you guys have always wanted to make.
+But would it have been possible for you to make an album like BAG OF BONES in the 80s even if you would have wanted to?

 Joey Tempest: That’s quite cool.

-Okay so I think that you have anyway done something right because BAG OF BONES because it just went gold in Sweden and it’s getting great reviews in everywhere.
+Okay, so I think you have done something right because of BAG OF BONES because it just went gold in Sweden, and it’s getting great reviews everywhere.

-Have you get any feedback about the album you know from the “old school guys” like Glenn Hughes?
+Have you got any feedback about the album you know from the “old school guys” like Glenn Hughes?

-Joey Tempest: We haven’t met them yet but I’m sure… we are getting good reviews and good reactions from people like Joe Bonamassa, we gave him a copy.
-UK really likes the album – yeah it’s doing well for us.
+Joey Tempest: We haven’t met them yet, but I’m sure… we are getting good reviews and good reactions from people like Joe Bonamassa.
+We gave him a copy.
+The UK really likes the album – yeah, it’s doing well for us.

-So what are the plans of Europe after year 2013?
+So what are the plans of Europe after the year 2013?

-Joey Tempest: We’re going to do festivals next year round the world and 2014 we’ll be very lucky to do our tenth album, we’re going to do our tenth album and that’s a big thing for us.
+Joey Tempest: We’re going to do festivals next year round the world, and in 2014 we’ll be very lucky to do our tenth album, we’re going to do our tenth album, and that’s a big thing for us.

-That sounds a great plan.
-Have you already been thinking with who you would be working with this time in studio?
+That sounds like a great plan.
+Have you already been thinking about who you would be working with this time in the studio?

-The last thing… Your solo career, do you have plans to release more solo albums in the future or is that thing on ice at the moment?
+The last thing… Your solo career, do you have plans to release more solo albums in the future, or is that thing on the ice now?

-Joey Tempest: Yeah, it’s on ice I can’t do both – there’s so much going on with Europe you know, so much fun as well so if we take a long time in the future, maybe if we take a long break; I don’t have any plans.
+Joey Tempest: Yeah, it’s on the ice.
+I can’t do both – there’s so much going on with Europe, you know, so much fun as well so if we take a long time in the future, maybe if we take a long break; I don’t have any plans.